josuehsilva/42-libft/README.md

 # libft
-Re-code some functions of C standard library for 42cursus
+Re-code some functions of C library for 42cursus